lf-edge/eve/README.md

 Also, keep in mind that since the initial build fetches a LOT of bits over the network it may occasionally time out and fail.
 Typically re-running make fixes the issue.
-If it doesn't you can attempt a local build of all the required zenbuild packages first by running:
+If it doesn't you can attempt a local build of all the required EVE packages first by running:

 ```
 make pkgs